 A former teacher of digital media studies in the UK, Paul now lives and works as a freelance writer in Florida, USA.

 Internet shopping has revolutionized the retail trade over the past 20 years or so, both for consumers and vendors.
-The internet currently accounts for around 10% of retail sales in the USA, and this number continues to rise.
+The internet currently accounts for over 10% of retail sales in the USA, and this number continues to rise.

 As e-commerce is becoming such an important part of many peoples' lives, I thought it would be interesting and useful to list the relative merits and downsides of this still relatively recent phenomenon.

-The 7 Main Benefits of Shopping Online
+10 Benefits of Shopping Online

 3. International Availability